Falmouth-Games-Academy/comp150-cpd/README.md

 I've played a role in making sure everyone knows how SVN works.
 I made a channel in Slack, however I noticed **not many people read it**.
 There were many who **asked me how SVN works** despite all the information being there.
 I believe this is fine, perhaps just a lack of self-motivation on their part.
 Question is, **could I do more to encourage the team to read my tutorial(s)**?

 ## Hanging out
-We really need to hang out more--I ntoice that we get to know each other best in **scenarios where we're not working**.
+We really need to hang out more--I notice that we get to know each other best in **scenarios where we're not working**.
 And I feel it'd be great benefit to know each other, there's more motivation in pleasing people you know well than those you don't--not everyone is as **motivated by work as I am**, and furthermore that motivation very very much excludes Unreal.

 # Journal
 ## Week 1 (29th Jan 2018) (notes)